About Heidi Herinckx

 As a night librarian, I worked two nights a week and checked out books to physicians who were diagnosing and treating genetic abnormalities and rare diseases in children.
 I read these books and learned about the wonders of DNA and how each cell of the human body contains 46 chromosomes, the recipe for how to build a human.

-Unlocking the mysteries of the genetic code and the human genome has been the focus of science in the late 21st century.
 We are learning more all the time about how we are created from the union of two cells- a sperm from our father and an egg from our mother, and transformed into the complex multi-cellular organisms we become in just 10 months.
 And while the average human, in its miraculous perfection, is created in just 10 months, it took me, as an artist, 10 years to render these 46 chromosomes out of much cruder materials: beads, wire, wood and paper.

-Next, one day, when looking down the barrel of the beaded tube, I noticed that the circumference made a “teddy bear head” shape.
+One day, when looking down the barrel of the beaded tube, I noticed that the circumference made a “teddy bear head” shape.
 I wondered if I replicated this teddy bear head in a ¼ inch wood disc, and rotated the teddy bear heads, if the result would look like a double helix.
 And sure enough it did.
 So I cut out this wood pattern, stacked them, and rotated them to create another version of the double helix pattern in wood.
 The wooden chromosomes expanded and utilized different shaped modules including: X shapes, Y shapes, and moon shapes.
 I created 6 initial wooden pair of chromosomes (12 total) that were a subset of the original 46 chromosomes.